PLA bed temperature and nozzle temperature can be kept low

 When the temperature tower has finished printing, users can simply visually inspect the print to see which blocks have printed well and which have not.
 The block with the least stringing or artifacts and the best quality on fine features indicates the optimal print temperature for the material on that specific printing setup.

-In general, the best PLA bed temperature is around 50 °C, while the best PLA print temperature is around 210 °C. As we have seen, however, different factors can affect the optimal temperature range, which makes testing imperative when printing PLA for the first time.
+In general, the best PLA bed temperature is around 50 °C, while the best PLA print temperature is around 210 °C. A printing enclosure is not required and can even have a detrimental effect upon print quality, so exhaust fans should be used if an enclosure must be used.
+As we have seen, however, different factors — filament brand, nozzle diameter, print speed, etc. — can affect the optimal bed and nozzle temperature range, which makes testing imperative when printing PLA for the first time.